JLESC/jlesc.github.io/_projects/reducing_communication_sparse.md

 example, sparse entries could be strengthened or weakened depending on their communication burden.

+## Results for 2015/2016

+Recent efforts have focused on overlapping communication with computation in the sparse matrix-vector multiplication operation.
+This work led to an asynchronous SpMV operation that was presented at Supercomputing15 in November 2015 as well as the Copper Mountain Conference on Iterative Methods in March 2016.

+The next steps of the collaboration include incorporating the sparsification strategies that we have developed for algebraic multigrid (AMG) into low-rank preconditioners.
+To this end, we are also focussed on developed topology-based decisions into the sparsification process.

 ## Visits and meetings

+Completed: JointLab Meeting in Barcelona, June 2015.

-Planned: JointLab Meeting in Barcelona, June 2015.
-Planned: Amanda Bienz visit to INRIA, Spring 2016 for 3 months
+Completed: JointLab Meeting in Bonn, December 2015.

+Planned: Amanda Bienz visit to INRIA, Spring 2016 for 4 months

 ## Impact and publications